junxit/us-congress-bills-111/metadata.md

 - 2009-09-09 — Referred to the Committee on the Judiciary.
 - 2009-09-09 — Senate Committee on Armed Services discharged by Unanimous Consent.
 - 2009-09-09 — Senate Committee on Armed Services discharged by Unanimous Consent.
+- 2009-09-10 — Committee on the Judiciary.
+Ordered to be reported without amendment favorably.
+- 2009-09-10 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+Without written report.
+- 2009-09-10 — Committee on the Judiciary.
+Reported by Senator Leahy without amendment.
+Without written report.
+- 2009-09-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 158.